vendia/blog/posts/2022-08-24-vendia-share-enterprise-file-sharing-platform.md

     Vendia Share’s powerful consensus mechanism detects and automatically prevents collisions, such as an attempt by two or more parties to create a file with the same name at the same time.
 Our powerful distributed ledger implementation ensures a correct, accurate, and totally ordered set of updates among all parties—no matter how complex their file content or updates might become.

-3. _How can entire folders be transferred atomically without creating duplicative code in many applications to address the lack of batch operations in public cloud services?_
+3. _How can entire folders be transferred automatically without creating duplicative code in many applications to address the lack of batch operations in public cloud services?_

     Vendia Share automatically propagates updates, including verifying the integrity of multi-step transactions.